 Skip to main content

 When redecorating or sprucing up a living room, consider getting a coffee table.
-It is one of the most noticed — as well as utilized — pieces of furniture in that area.
+It is one of the most noticed — as well as used — pieces of furniture in that area.
 Coffee tables come in a wide variety of shapes, sizes, and materials, so the sky is the limit when finding one that fits your personal style.
 They can also make a big statement in a neutral space and draw your eye in.

 “Using decorative accents on your coffee table is a simple yet impactful way to add style to a room,” Gavin Brodin of Brodin Design Build explains to 21Oak.
 He points out that once you style a coffee table, you can easily restyle it to reset the overall mood of the space — seasonally or any time of the year!
-Here are ten interior designer-endorsed coffee table decor ideas, and we love them all.
+Here are eleven interior designer-endorsed coffee table decor ideas, and we love them all.

 coffee table decor